 9) Be Yourself

 People are going to pressure you to be something that you're not.
 Seminary professors will push you to prioritize the Greek in your sermon prep.
 College students will pressure you to be "fun."
 Peers will try to convince you to be an entrepreneur.
 But man - just be you.
-Figure out how God has gifted & wired you & make that the emphasis of your ministry.
+Figure out how God has gifted and wired you and make that the emphasis of your ministry.

 10) Be Willing to Walk Away